 It’s crucial that we keep a firm grip on what we’ve heard so that we don’t drift off.
-(Hebrews 2:1, MSG)
+(Hebrews 2:1)

 The word drift in Hebrews 2:1 is the Greek word parrero.
 According to the Complete Word Study Dictionary: New Testament, it is the only use of the word in the Bible.
 It means to float or drift away as a river.
-The figurative use indicates a slipping away, which suggests a gradual and almost unnoticed movement past a certain point.
-The writer of Hebrews is warning us to pay close attention to the truths we know in order to avoid this drifting away.
+The figurative use indicates a slipping away—a gradual and almost unnoticed movement past a certain point.
+It’s a warning to pay close attention to the truths we know in order to avoid this drifting away.
 The implication is that we have a responsibility to attend to what we have learned and stay the course.

 Issues of life will always get in the way….
-Jesus told Martha that Mary had chosen the better thing when she made the decision to sit at His feet versus run about making preparations here and there.
-There will always be a myriad of choices before us which seek to usurp the place of the better thing.
+Jesus told Martha that Mary had chosen the better thing when she made the decision to sit at His feet versus running here and there to make preparations.
+There will always be a myriad of choices which seek to usurp the place of the better thing.
 The better thing will always be whatever it takes to remain close to Him.

 I confess that most days find me smacking around the Mini–Martha in me.
 I’m a doer by personality.
 I can be pretty “all over the place” if I’m not careful.
-I have to be intentional about narrowing my focus to the task at hand and following through to get things done.
-I do get a lot done, but I have to work hard at it.
+I have to intentionally narrow my focus to the task at hand and follow through to get things done.
+I get a lot done, but I have to work hard at it.
 It takes a tremendous effort to keep Mini-Martha still especially at the beginning of my day––the time I most enjoy personal devotions.
 Again, it is at those times I hear “stay close to Him.”
 The words call me to a more consistent devotional life.
 They remind me to be intentional about prayer.
 They remind me of the value of fellowship with other believers.
-They remind me of what is most important even when circumstances, fires and crises would argue otherwise.
+They remind me of what is most important even when circumstances, trials, and crises would argue otherwise.

 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.
-(1 Corinthians 9:27, ESV)
+(1 Corinthians 9:27)

-The apostle Paul clearly understood the need to make his own will bow in subjection to our heavenly Father’s will.
-He knew discipline was necessary to, consistently, live a victorious life in the presence of God.
-However, even that discipline must be motivated by our love for and devotion to God.
+The Apostle Paul clearly understood the need to make his own will bow in subjection to our heavenly Father’s will.
+He knew discipline was necessary to consistently live a victorious life.
+He also knew his discipline must be motivated by love for and devotion to God.

 Staying close to Him is not my natural propensity.
 I suspect that is the reason it has become such an important insight in my life.
 It is a reminder that I am prone to wander.
 I am prone to pursue my own agenda.
 I am prone to think I do not need Him and that I have a handle on everything.
 In short, I am prone to think I can do all things for me, through me, and by me.
 That propensity speaks to the greatness of my need for Christ.
 It is a perfect example of how necessary it is for the blood of Christ to atone for my sin and for me to be refined by the fire of His presence.
 It is the reason that I endeavor to stay close to Him….